 Brave Space Alliance is a Black-led, trans-led LGBTQ Center located on the South Side of Chicago designed to create and provide affirming and culturally competent services for the entire LGBTQ community of Chicago and particularly to queer and trans people of color.
 They strive to educate, empower, and embolden each other through sharing skills, knowledge, and resources.

 Howard Brown Health exists to eliminate the disparities in healthcare experienced by lesbian, gay, bisexual and transgender people through research, education and the provision of services that promote health and wellness.

-Center on Halsted is the Midwest’s most comprehensive community center dedicated to advancing community and securing the health and well-being of the Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ) people of Chicagoland.
-More than 1,000 community members visit the Center every day, located in the heart of Chicago’s Lakeview Neighborhood.
+Center on Halsted is a community center dedicated to advancing community and securing the health and well-being of the Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ) people in the Chicagoland area.

 The NCSF is committed to creating a political, legal and social environment in the US that advances equal rights for consenting adults who engage in alternative sexual and relationship expressions.
-They aim to advance the rights of, and advocate for consenting adults in the BDSM-Leather-Fetish, Swing, and Polyamory Communities.
-They pursue their vision through direct services, education, advocacy, and outreach, in conjunction with their partners, to directly benefit these communities.
+They pursue their vision through direct services, education, advocacy, and outreach, in conjunction with their partners.